 What is meant by a spiritual enhancement of personality?
 What is it?
 You may say it is the elevation of the soul; some such answer may come.
 But where is the soul?
 “The soul is inside me.”
-This is a vague and crude way of defining the soul: atma andar hai, or the soul is inside me.
+This is a vague and crude way of defining the soul: atma andar hai, or ‘the soul is inside me'.
 This is not a correct answer.
 The soul is not so easily explainable as something inside somebody.
-Though it may be inside, it is not really inside entirely.
+Though it may be inside, it is not entirely inside.
 Why?
-Because the soul is made up of consciousness.
+Because the soul is made up of Consciousness.
 What is the substance out of which soul is made?
 It is made of something; everything is made of something.
 What is the soul made of?
-It is consciousness.
+It is Consciousness.

-What is consciousness?
-It is Pure Awareness of Being that is called consciousness.
-Can you say consciousness is only inside your body?
-It may be inside your body, because without that you will not be even aware that you are existing.
+What is Consciousness?
+It is Pure Awareness of Being that is called Consciousness.
+Can you say Consciousness is only inside your body?
+It may be inside your body because without it you will not be even aware that you are existing.
 It pervades the entire body; therefore, you know that you are a total person.
 But it is not true that it is confined only to the limits of the body.
 It is all-pervading.
-Nobody can set a limit to consciousness.
-So—now I am taking your mind to a higher point—if the meditation is on the soul for its enhancement, exaltation, increase in dimension, then it is virtually a meditation on consciousness.
-It is not consciousness located in some place only, because consciousness cannot be located in one place.
+Nobody can set a limit to Consciousness.
+So—now I am taking your mind to a higher point—if the meditation is on the soul for its enhancement, exaltation, increase in dimension, then it is virtually a meditation on Consciousness.
+It is not Consciousness located in some place only, because Consciousness cannot be located in one place.
 It is everywhere.

 Many seekers ask about how to rouse the kundalini.
-It is a very vast, very little understood subject.
+It is a very vast and little-understood subject.
 Everybody has some wrong notion about it, because they read some hatha yoga books which say that if you do some asanas—bending and breathing, and stretching the neck and locking the chin—something will come out of it.
-It will not come like that, it is only their imagination, because first of all, one must know what the problem is.
-Unless a doctor knows the patient's problem, the medicine cannot be prescribed.
+But it will not come like that; it is only their imagination because, first of all, one must know what the problem is.
+Unless a doctor knows the patient's problem, medicine cannot be prescribed.
 So, what is the problem of man?
 Has anybody understood it?
 And why should he rouse the kundalini?
 What is the purpose?
 Is it clear to his mind?
 He has a vague, unidentified notion of all things.

 Every human being knows that he is finite, but he creates circumstances in society to remove the consciousness of finitude by somehow or other creating an atmosphere of bigness, importance.
 “I am a socially recognised person; the whole world knows me.”
 If this idea enters the head, you somehow feel that the finitude has expanded into the area of the world.
-It has not really expanded; it has only expanded conceptually.
+It has not really expanded; it has only conceptually expanded.
 Therefore, a socially great man is not really a great man.
-He is only a small man, though people say “Very good!
-Very good!”
-But one day they say “Down!”, and put him down.
+He is only a small man, though people say he is very good.
+But one day they will put him down.
 You know the history of great people.
 They are great only in the imagination, but still the foolishness of the mind is such that it is working to obtain it.
 It does not want only social importance; it also wants inner satisfaction.

 How will it get satisfaction?
 One way to get satisfaction is to spread the consciousness of social contact, as I mentioned.
 The other way is that the sense organs want to come in contact with something outside.
 What happens is, a peculiar psychological drama takes place inside.
 The mind is inside, within the personality.
-It is suffering due to the fact that it is only inside.
-It is like a prison.
+It is suffering due to the fact that it is only inside, like being in a prison.
 It wants to get out from this prison.
 Every human individual is not made in the same way, psychologically.
 The mental structure is different.
 What I want is different from what you want.
-They are all different things.
-So a particular want, or longing of the mind, arisen out of that particular type of finitude, wants its counterpart in the world outside.
+We all want different things.
+So a particular want or longing of the mind, arisen out of that particular type of finitude, wants its counterpart in the world outside.
 This counterpart is of a particular type only, so that only certain things will satisfy you, only certain things will satisfy me, and nobody can be satisfied by all things.
 A particular sense object is chosen by the mind.
-It wants a beautiful thing; and what is beautiful to me will not be beautiful to other people, because the finitude is structurally different in different individuals.
+It wants a beautiful thing; and what is beautiful to me may not be beautiful to other people because the finitude is structurally different in different individuals.
 Similarly, it wants to contact certain sounds, and by that also you feel satisfied.
 It may be music, it may be some good word, or whatever it is.
 Similarly, this also applies to taste.

 Now, these methods of the mind, adopted by the mind to overcome its limitations and expand the energy that is locked up in the body, are futile in nature.
-Therefore, anybody who is sensual and is too interested in sense contacts cannot practice this yoga, because he is doing something opposite of what is required.
+Therefore, anybody who is sensual and is too interested in sense contacts cannot practise this yoga, because he is doing something opposite of what is required.
 An artificial heaven is no heaven; it must be a real heaven.
-Conceptually, you can imagine, “I am the emperor of the whole world; I have got everything in me; I am a very big man.”
+Conceptually, you can imagine, “I am the emperor of the whole world.
+I have got everything in me.
+I am a very big man.”
 What is the use of thinking like that?
 Really, it is not so.
-The Universal consciousness has cut off this individual consciousness by a fall, as they call it.
+The universal Consciousness has cut off this individual consciousness by a fall, as they call it.

 Then, what is the method?
 The method is to prevent the senses from going outward, from not thinking something that is outside.
 We started by saying energy is everywhere.
 If it is everywhere, it is not outside.
 This is a very subtle point.
 You cannot say anything in the world is outside, because outsideness is different from being everywhere.
 Do you understand the point?
 Thus, the Ultimate Reality is that which is everywhere.
 Therefore, the consciousness of the fact of something being outside should be stopped, withdrawn.
 This is what is called sense control.
 It is called by various names, such as brahmacharya, ethical discipline, morality, goodness, and charitableness.
 Many names are given, which all finally mean the method of sense control.
 What is sense control?
 It is the withdrawal of the consciousness from contemplating anything outside.

 ‘Muladhara' is a Sanskrit word.
-It is like an unconscious level, and therefore we are often in a state of unconsciousness.
+It is like an unconscious level and, therefore, we are often in a state of unconsciousness.
 We do not think at all.
 We sleep.
-We seem like stones, like inanimate beings.
+We seem to be like stones, like inanimate beings.
 In fact, we have descended to that level also.
-It is said by philosophers of evolution that there is evolution from matter to life, life to animal, animal to human.
+It is said by philosophers that there is evolution from matter to life, life to animal, animal to human.
 We have come to the human level from the lower level—that is, from the rock itself.
-Therefore, that rock consciousness is also present in us little bit.
+Therefore, that rock consciousness is also present in us a little bit.
 We can sleep like a rock; we can breathe like a plant; we can behave like an animal.
-Every human being has the animal quality also, and he can manifest it if he wants; and he can feel hunger and thirst like the plant; and he has the human qualities, as I mentioned.
-The lowest level is the total unconscious level.
+Every human being has the animal quality also, and he can manifest it if he wants; he can feel hunger and thirst like the plant, and he has human qualities, as I mentioned.
+The lowest level is the totally unconscious level.

 In the next higher level, the consciousness is involved in different layers of nerve centres.
-It has to be roused by concentration on different parts of the body, intensely concentrating.
+It has to be roused by intensely concentrating on different parts of the body.
 There are seven centres, from the lowest up to the crown of the head.
 It is not concentration merely on that which is inside the body; it also has a corresponding location outside in the universe.
 There are seven nerve plexuses here.
 Correspondingly, there are seven planes of existence.
 In the scriptures, they are all mentioned.
 The physical, the astral, the mental, the intellectual, and the spiritual—these are the levels of being.
-They are cosmically existing levels; and we are to set ourselves in a state of harmony at each level between ourselves and that.
+They are cosmically existing levels, and at each level we are to set ourselves in a state of harmony with them.

 Thus, in each type of meditation you must conceive, “Physically I am one with the physical cosmos, vitally I am one with the cosmic energy, mentally I am one with the cosmic mind, intellectually I am one with the cosmic intellect, and I am, as a positive principle, one with the creative energy of the cosmos.
-As a spiritual light inside me, I am one with the Absolute Spirit.
+As a spiritual light inside me, I am one with the Absolute Spirit.”
 This is how you have to meditate—gradually, through the levels.
 Then the rise of the kundalini will take place.
-Actually, the rise of the kundalini is the rise of the mind from the lower level to the higher level of dimension—expansion until it reaches the Absolute stage.
+Actually, the rise of the kundalini is the rise of the mind from the lower level to the higher level of dimension—expansion until it reaches the state of the Absolute.